Special Educational Needs and Disability (SEND)

-The arrangements for consulting parents of students with Special Educational Needs
+The arrangements for consulting parents of pupils with Special Educational Needs

 From making an application for a place and throughout their child’s time at the school, parents are given regular opportunities to discuss their child’s needs, progress and concerns.
 These opportunities can occur, for example, through:

 - Meetings to agree transition arrangements and support.
-The Director of Support meets with SENCOs from feeder primary schools during the Summer Term.
+The Assistant Headteacher, SEND, meets with SENCOs from feeder primary schools during the Summer Term.
 Bespoke transition plans are put in place where necessary

-- Meetings to discuss progress with the Year Team and/or Director of Support or other appropriate member of staff following the publication of the Academic Overview ( 5 times per year) or following a parent request
+- Meetings to discuss progress with the Year Team and/or Assistant Headteacher, SEND, or other appropriate member of staff following the publication of the Academic Overview ( 5 times per year) or following a parent request

 - Statutory meetings and reviews